cagatayzcn/samp-texa-roleplay-game-mode/README.md

 # samp-texa-roleplay-game-mode
 San Andreas Multiplayer roleplay server game mode.

 Hi, this is a samp roleplay game mod file.
 The mod is designed for Turkish language.
 The mod is quite dynamic and most things have been fixed.
 I hope you can set up the server you want thanks to this mod.
-Good luck to everyone so far.
+I had a lot of fun with my friends while doing this project.
+Without them, none of this would have happened, we were very supportive of each other.
+They have been very supportive of me.
+I hope you and your team will succeed in a happy business.

 Software: Çağatay Özcan,
 Research and Development: Galip Tekin,
 Modeling and Management: Serda Çelik

 Installation Steps
-- First download the files from the link. - https://github.com/cagatayzcn/samp-texa-roleplay-game-mode/releases/tag/roleplay
+- First download the files from the link. - https://github.com/cagatayzcn/samp-texa-roleplay-game-mode/releases
-- Install Xampp.
 - Create MySQL database. ( Make database name samp. )
 - Import the samp.sql file in the downloaded files to the database(samp).
 - Update SQL information in game mode with the Pawno app.